Investigations

 Every year, tens of thousands of heirs across California not only inherit their parents’ homes, but also their parents’ low property tax bills.

-Two years after this investigation published, California voters approved a state ballot measure that eliminated the benefit for heirs who planned to rent out their parents’ homes.
+The story prompted new scrutiny of the tax break, which commentators soon dubbed “The Lebowski Loophole” after Jeff Bridges’ famous acting role.
+Two years after the investigation published, California voters approved a state ballot measure that eliminated the benefit for heirs who planned to rent out their parents’ homes.

 Ave Maria: A Town Without a Vote